corda/samples-java/Features/observablestates-tradereporting/README.md

 ## Pre-Requisites

-For development environment setup, please refer to: [Setup Guide](https://docs.corda.net/getting-set-up.html).
+For development environment setup, please refer to: [Setup Guide](https://docs.r3.com/en/platform/corda/4.9/community/getting-set-up.html).

 ### Deploy and run the node
 ```
-./greadlew deployNodes
+./greadlew clean build deployNodes
 ./build/node/runnodes
 ```

 ### Interacting with the nodes:

-Go to the [CRaSH](https://docs.corda.net/docs/corda-os/shell.html) shell of Seller, and create a new `HighlyRegulatedState`
+Go to the interactive node shell of Seller, and create a new `HighlyRegulatedState`

     start TradeAndReport buyer: Buyer, stateRegulator: StateRegulator, nationalRegulator: NationalRegulator